fidodogtraining/fidodogtraining.github.io/_autopages/walking.md

 Sitting starts at **$65 per night**.
-Dog Walking and Pet Sitting on Holidays is an additional $10 per day (New Year's Day, Easter, Thanksgiving Day and Christmas Day) Additional fees apply for clients outside of service area, please call for a price.
+Dog Walking and Pet Sitting on Holidays is an additional $10 per day (New Year's Day, Easter, Thanksgiving Day and Christmas Day) Additional fees apply for clients outside of service area, please call Sarah at 248-854-5540 for a price or to schedule a sitter for your pooch.

 <aside class="clear">Happy Dog Walking Services is a service of Fido Personal Dog Training, LLC.</aside>